SAP-samples/abap-platform-rap-workshops/rap4xx/rap400/exercises/ex2/README.md

       -	**`cds_test_environment`**: The reference object for the CDS TDF which is used in this test to provide test travel and booking data.
       -	**`sql_test_environment`**: The reference object for the ABAP SQL TDF which is used to provided the additional needed test data.
     - Static methods
       -	**`class_setup`**: This setup method is executed once before all tests of the class.
-It will be used to setup the test environment in the present example.
+It is used to setup the test environment.
-      -	**`class_teardown`**: This teardown method is executed once after every test of the class.
-It will be used to destroy the test environment in the present example.
+      -	**`class_teardown`**: This teardown method is executed once after all tests of the test class are executed.
+It is  used to destroy the test environment.
     - Instance methods
       -	**`setup`**: This setup method is executed before each individual test or before each execution of a test method.
 It will be used to reset the test doubles before the execution of each test method in the present example.
       -	**`teardown`**: This teardown method is executed after each individual test or after each execution of a test method.
 It will be used to rollback any changes in involved entities after the execution of each test method.